XFL (2001): Opening scramble

-No PAT (point after touchdown) kicks
+No PAT (Point After Touchdown) kicks

 After every touchdown scored, no extra point after kicks were done, due to the XFL's perception that an extra-point kick was a "guaranteed point."
-To earn a point after a touchdown, teams ran a single offensive down from the two-yard line (functionally identical to the NFL / NCAA / CFL two-point conversion, but for just a single point as it had been before the two-point conversion was adopted).
+To earn a point after a touchdown, teams ran a single offensive down from the two-yard line (functionally identical to the NFL / NCAA / CFL two-point conversion, but for just a single point, as it had been before the two-point conversion was adopted).
 By the playoffs, two-point and three-point conversions had been added to the rules.
 Teams could opt for the bonus points by playing the conversion farther back from the goal line.
 However, touchdowns were still worth 6 points.

-This rule, as originally implemented, was similar to the WFL's "Action Point", and was identical to a 1968 "Pressure Point" experiment by the NFL and the American Football League, used only in preseason interleague games that year.
+This rule, as originally implemented, was similar to the WFL's "Action Point", and was identical to a 1968 "Pressure Point" experiment by the NFL and American Football League, used only in preseason interleague games that year.

-In 2015, the NFL, CFL and other professional leagues would address the "guaranteed point" concerns by moving the extra point kick back to the 15-yard and 25-yard lines, respectively, thus making the length of the kick the same distance (taking into account the NFL's position of the goalposts on the end line, and the CFL's goalposts being positioned on the goal line).
-The Alliance of American Football (AAF) in 2019 adopted this "no extra point kick" rule from the original XFL, albeit making the scrimmage play conversion two points as in other levels of the game.
+In 2015, the NFL, CFL, and other professional leagues would address the "guaranteed point" concerns by moving the extra point kick back to the 15-yard and 25-yard lines, respectively, thus making the length of the kick the same distance (taking into account the NFL's position of the goalposts on the end line, and the CFL's goalposts being positioned on the goal line).
+The Alliance of American Football (AAF) in 2019 adopted the "no extra point kick" rule from the original XFL, albeit making the scrimmage play conversion two points as in other levels of the game.
 The revived XFL kept the conversion system used during the playoffs.

 Overtime

-Ties were to be resolved in similar fashion to the NCAA and in the CFL today, with at least one possession by each team, starting from the opponent's 20-yard line.
-There were differences: there were no first downs and thus teams had to score within four downs, and the team that had possession first in overtime could not attempt a field goal until fourth down.
+Ties were to be resolved in similar fashion to the NCAA and CFL today, with at least one possession by each team, starting from the opponent's 20-yard line.
+There were differences: there were no first downs, and thus, teams had to score within four downs, and the team that had possession first in overtime could not attempt a field goal until fourth down.
 If that team managed to score a touchdown in fewer than four downs, the second team would only have that same number of downs to match or beat the result.
 If the score was still tied after one overtime period, the team that played second on offense in the first OT would start on offense in the second OT (similar to the rules of college football overtime).
-The process would be repeated until a winner was determined; unlike the CFL and NFL, but like college football, games could not end in ties even in the regular season.
+The process would be repeated until a winner was determined; unlike the CFL and NFL, but like college football, games could not end in ties, even in the regular season.